How Much of a Settlement to Expect for a Herniated Disc?What to Know

 Factors That Affect Herniated Disc Settlement

-Each herniated disc injury is unique, and it’s difficult to predict what settlement you can expect.
+Each herniated disc injury is unique, and predicting a specific settlement can be difficult.

-• Punitive damages — If the at-fault driver’s conduct was outrageous, you can get punitive damages.
+• Punitive Damages: If the at-fault driver’s actions were reckless or outrageous, you may be entitled to punitive damages.

 How to Determine the Value of a Herniated Disc Case

-• Cost of surgeries — Disc herniation injuries can require surgeries that can cost upwards of $35,000 if you’re uninsured, such as anterior cervical discectomy and lumbar fusion surgery.
+• Cost of Surgeries: Disc herniation injuries often require expensive surgeries, which can cost up to $35,000 or more, especially for those without insurance.
+Procedures like anterior cervical discectomy and lumbar fusion are common.

 Also, non-economic damages should be part of herniated disc claims.
 Your best bet in calculating all of these is to hire a law firm experienced in dealing with the insurance company and herniated discs.